-A study conducted by a team of researchers from Harvard-affiliated Massachusetts General Hospital (MGH) found that meditation actually makes positive changes in your neural network.
-In other words, it rewires your brain to experience less anxiety meaning more mental space to focus on what you can control over.
+A study conducted by Harvard-affiliated Massachusetts General Hospital (MGH) found that meditation makes positive changes to your neural network.
+In other words, it rewires your brain to experience less anxiety and give more mental space to focus on what you can control.

-A study by Yale University found that people who meditate have the ability to reduce mind wandering, a kind of passive, erratic thinking that leads to lower levels of happiness.
-This ability to control your thoughts prevents you from worrying about the past or the future, and to stay present in the moment.
+Yale University found that people who meditate can help you reduce your mind wandering.
+This ability to control your thoughts keeps you from staying stuck in the past and to stay present in the moment.

-Everyone knows that stress or depression for prolonged periods is bad for you, but this study by Translational Psychiatry actually found that depression can severely impact your health.
-For example, high blood pressure, a weak immune system, poor digestion, frequent headaches, and niggling aches and pains – all these can be traced back to stress.
-With meditation, you’ll reap the benefits of lowered stress levels, healthy ageing and increased serotonin (the happy hormone) levels over time.
+Everyone knows that stress or depression for prolonged periods is bad for you, but Translatational Psychiatry found that depression can severely impact your health.
+For example, high blood pressure, a weak immune system, frequent headaches, and niggling aches and pains – all can be traced back to stress.
+With meditation, you’ll reap the benefits of lowered stress levels, healthy ageing, and increased serotonin (the happy hormone) levels over time.

 Different types of healing meditation

 No matter what your preferences are, there’s a type of meditation for you.
-Browse through this list and click on the links to read more:
+Browse through this list and find the one for you!

-This form teaches you how to meditate by understanding what is mindfulness helps you become more present so that you can be aware of your mental and emotional processes.
+This form teaches you how to meditate by understanding mindfulness.
+Helping you become more present so that you can be aware of your mental and emotional processes.
 This helps you recognize signs that you may need to resolve issues, slow down, or improve certain areas of your life.
 If you tend to rush through life without introspection or feel anxious or restless when alone, mindfulness can be a healing meditation process that will help you become more comfortable with yourself.

 Isha Kriya meditation

 Isha Kriya meditation is helpful for those who find it hard to sit still and clear the mind.
-This form of healing meditation is designed to include physical postures like in yoga, breathing exercises, and meditation.
+This form of healing meditation is designed to include physical postures like in yoga.
 It offers the added benefits of flexible muscles and gentle exercises to boost circulation and digestion.

 Yoga nidra meditation

-Yoga nidra (nidra means sleep in Sanskrit) is an effective healing meditation that takes you through the stages of consciousness to a deeper state that is like sleep.
+Yoga Nidra is an effective healing meditation that takes you through the stages of consciousness to a deeper state like sleep.
 It is during this deep state that you repeat affirmations so that they become imprinted on your consciousness.
 It is not easy to do this on your own, especially if you’re a beginner, so this is best done as a guided meditation with an experienced instructor.

 This form of guided meditation or healing meditation is best suited for beginners or those with restless minds.
 It is a simple practice that requires you to listen and follow instructions.
 You can do this in person with an instructor or use one of the many apps or videos available online.

 Kundalini in Sanskrit means ‘coiled snake’ and it represents the divine energy or potential that lies within each of us.
-This form of mindfulness teaches us how to meditate to unlock that potential and become the best version of our true selves.
+This form of mindfulness teaches us how to meditate to unlock our potential.
 There is also a version of Kundalini yoga that you can do together but you can do them separately too.
-Kundalini meditation involves exercising focus and attention and can be helpful resolving deep mental or emotional anguish.
+Kundalini meditation involves exercising our focus and attention and can help resolve deep mental or emotional anguish.